 Pierre is seventeen and in the middle of puberty.
 He plays in a band, has sex at parties and secretly tries on women’s clothing and lipstick in front of a mirror.
 Ever since his father’s death, his mother Aracy has looked after him and his younger sister Jacqueline, spoiling them both.
 But when he discovers that she stole him from a hospital when he was a new born baby, Pierre’s life changes dramatically.
 In her new film, director Anna Muylaert explores the mother-child relationship through the eyes of a rebellious son whose whole world unravels overnight.

 When an IMF mission ends badly, the world is faced with dire consequences.
-As Ethan Hunt takes it upon himself to fulfil his original briefing, the CIA begin to question his loyalty and his motives.
+As Ethan Hunt takes it upon himself to fulfill his original briefing, the CIA begin to question his loyalty and his motives.
 The IMF team find themselves in a race against time, hunted by assassins while trying to prevent a global catastrophe.

 Based on the true story of Robin, a handsome, brilliant and adventurous man whose life takes a dramatic turn when polio leaves him paralyzed.